andresgomezfrr/normalizer/docs/_posts/2017-02-14-filter-functions.md

 ```

 The ContainsDimensionFilter match.

 ### StartWithFilter
-The StartWithFilter is a filter that allow us filter if a concrete dimension contains a value that start with a concrete string.
+The StartWithFilter is a filter that allows us to filter if a specific dimension contains a value that start with a specific string.

 ```json
 {